Dog Bite Lawyer in Baltimore, MD

 In a case where a landlord leases out a separate portion of his property to a tenant and reserves under his or her control the stairways and passageways, and any other parts of the property for common use, it is up to the landlord to exercise diligence and care to look after the retained portions and keep them in a reasonably safe condition.
 The duty to take care of the areas and keep them in a reasonably safe condition further extends to the tenant and members of their family, guests, and others on the property.
 In instance of dangerous conditions, where the landlord agrees to rectify the conditions and fails to do so, he or she may be held liable for any injuries caused as a result.

 Baltimore’s doctrine of strict liability is applicable to cases that involve pit bulls homed on leased premises.
+Contact our dog bite lawyer if you have questions about landlord liability.

 The One Bite Rule in Dog Bite Law